nroduit/nroduit.github.io/content/basics/customize/preferences.en.md

 The WEB distribution (weasis.war) allows delivering preferences from the server-side to the client-side.
 Some preferences on the server-side are used by Weasis only during the first launch because they can be changed later in the Weasis user interface.
 The other preferences at the server-side are used by Weasis at every launch.

-Local preferences can be modified:
+Local preferences can be changed by:

-- In the Weasis user interface: File > Preferences
+- The Weasis user interface: File > Preferences
-- By the weasis protocol with the command [weasis:config](../../../getting-started/weasis-protocol/#modify-the-launch-parameters)
+- The weasis protocol with the command [weasis:config](../../../getting-started/weasis-protocol/#modify-the-launch-parameters) and the *pro* parameter

-Preferences on the server-side can be modified:
+Preferences on the server-side can be changed by:

-- In ext-config.properties which extends (override) the configuration of config.properties.
+- Replacing *ext-config.properties* which extends and overrides *config.properties*, see the tip below.
 - Using [query parameters in weasis-pacs-connector](https://github.com/nroduit/weasis-pacs-connector#launch-weasis-with-other-parameters)
+- The weasis protocol with the command [weasis:config](../../../getting-started/weasis-protocol/#modify-the-launch-parameters) and the *pro* parameter

 {{% notice tip %}}
 How to modify ext-config.properties: